mylons/changemaker/README.md

 ## Discussion on run time and complexity

-The initial change.util.combinations function was completely recursive.
+The initial combinations function was completely recursive ( 97b3d9de257e9987c1932e27afc8015df3686c86 ).
 It would recurse in the subtraction from the total amount, and in traversing the list of input integers.
 I like solutions like these because if the language supports something like Tail Recursion, it can optimize away the seemingly inefficient, yet more elegant code